rkuma183/wilsonmar.github.io/_posts/2017-07-30-java-spring-rest-api-sample.md

    * <a href="#Quote">id and quote</a> in the second layer (within the value element)
    <br /><br />

-0. The Firefox browser also provides a tab to display HTTP headers it exchanges with servers behind the scenes.
+0. If you're using a Firefox browser, you would also see a tab to display HTTP headers it exchanges with servers behind the scenes.